Tech-at-DU/d3-tutorial/17-Maps/readme.md

   .domain([0, 176])
 ```

 Notice here you changed the scale type to sequential.
 Then used the interpolator with the rainbow interpolator.
-This should cycle through the rainbow and give each country a different color.
+This should cycle through the default D3 rainbow and give each country a different color.

-Yout map might look like this after using the color scale:
+Your map might look like this after using the color scale:

 ![example 2](./images/example-2.png)